 - Be sure to budget for higher bills in Austin, since the cost of living for a single person in Austin is 6.7% higher than in New Orleans.
 This includes routine expenses like utilities, groceries, clothing, and transportation.

-- The cost of living for a family in Austin is 1.1% lower than in New Orleans.
+- A move to Austin can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 1.1% less than what it costs in New Orleans.

 - The unemployment rate in Austin is 68.18% lower than in New Orleans.